Stories of my Chania

 This area, known as Splantzia, is part of the former Muslim quarter of Chania.
 The quarter still bears a mysterious atmosphere containing the traits of the several civilizations that lived on the island over the centuries.
 It is inhabited both by Greek and migrants, as well as travelers and Bohemians.
 The whole street exudes a foreign air that doesn’t seem to be related to the typical Greek standards of the town.

-The square is in front of the Church of the Trimartyri and was built in the 1950s. it is lined by cafés and features several statues of Cretan prominent figures.
+The square is in front of the Church of the Trimartyri and was built in the 1950s. it is lined with cafés and features several statues of Cretan prominent figures.

 The Church of the Trimartyri is also the Greek Orthodox Cathedral of Chania.
 One of the landmarks of the city, dating back to 1860.
 It was built-in on the site of a Venetian church which the Ottoman Turks later converted into a soap factory.